Sigma model renormalisation group flows, singularities and some remarks on cosmology

-The question that will be explored is the following: what is the behaviour of RG flows as either $\mu\rightarrow 0$ (equivalently $t\rightarrow +\infty)$) or $\mu\rightarrow +\infty$ (equivalently $t\rightarrow -\infty$)?.
-The emphasis will be on the former, i.e. what does it happen to the metric $g$ as the energy scale decreases starting from a generic metric $g$ on the sigma model manifold $M^n$?
+The question that will be explored is the following: what is the behaviour of RG flows as either $\mu\rightarrow 0$ (equivalently $t\rightarrow +\infty)$) or $\mu\rightarrow +\infty$ (equivalently $t\rightarrow -\infty$)?
+The emphasis will be on the former, i.e. what does it happen to the metric $g(t)$ as the energy scale decreases starting from a generic metric $g_0$ on the sigma model manifold $M^n$?
 In particular, suppose that one fixes the topology of $M^n$ and starts at a scale $\mu_0$ with a generic metric $g_0$, how does one expect that $g_0$ will evolve with (\ref{fl1}) as the energy scale goes into infrared?
 The analogous question with the scale going into UV can be analysed in a similar way.
 This also applies to manifolds $M^n$ that potentially admit a high degree of symmetry, like the spheres, but the starting point can be a metric $g_0$ that may not admit any isometries -- the behaviour of the RG flow depends on the initial metric $g_0$. {\it We find that generically the sigma model RG flow (\ref{fl1}) reaches strong coupling singularities, where the curvature of the sigma model manifold diverges, instead of converging smoothly to a UV or IR fixed point.}